kharlitoTheProgrammer/cv-maker/README.md

-# 💼 CV Maker
+# 💼 Resume Maker

 [![Live Demo](https://img.shields.io/badge/Live%20Demo-Click%20Here-blue?style=for-the-badge)](https://kharlitoTheProgrammer.github.io/cv-maker)

-A simple and customizable CV Maker built with React and Tailwind CSS.
-Users can input personal details, add experiences, certifications, and education, and **customize the background and text color** of their CV.
-The app also allows users to **download their CV as a PNG or PDF**.
+A simple and customizable Resume Maker built with React.
+Users can input their personal information, add experiences, certifications, and education, and **customize the background and text color** of their resume.

+> **Note:** This project is currently optimized for **desktop and laptop screens only**.
+It is **not yet responsive** for mobile devices.

 ## ✨ Features